The joy of being able to do what you like to do and want to do should not stop at a certain age.

 Scenario #2: You set a respectable pace, stick to it and the group stops only to take pictures and enjoy some snacks.
 Your only worry is that there is enough memory on your phone for all of the pictures.
 Fellow hikers younger than you comment “wow, that is so cool that you are hiking this too – you are making us tired just seeing you go by!”
 You will never forget that experience not only because of all the pictures you took…but the exhilaration that you were able to take that trip of a lifetime!
 Amazing trip.
 Great quality time with the family.
 Amazing story.
 You trained for this trip, and it obviously paid off.

 What are you going to do when you get to that point that you are able to experience that joy of enjoying that trip.. vs the frustration of not being able to complete it?

 What are you doing to do with your life so you make sure you experience your wants & likes?

 Empower yourself to take control and incorporate ways of moving better…so you can live better & do those likes & wants.
-I am experienced at working with individuals 40 years young and up so they age independently and do more than just daydream about what they like and want to do.
+I am experienced in working with individuals 50 years young and up so they age independently and do more than just daydream about what they like and want to do.
 I understand that traditional exercise is not enough as I discussed in an article.
 Click here to read it.